Grammarly for Gmail- a Step by Step Tutorial for 2023

 First, check your browser extensions to make sure Grammarly is installed and enabled.
 If it’s available and disabled, just enable it.

 If it’s not on the list for some reason, then you’ll have to reinstall it.
 Follow the Grammarly Chrome installation instructions from here.

 #7- Why is Grammarly for Gmail not working on Email Subject Lines?

 Grammarly works o Gmail body text, but it doesn’t check the email subject lines.
 The workaround is to copy/paste the subject line in the email body, and then Grammarly will check it.

 #8- Is There An Alternative to Grammarly For Chrome?
 What About Hemingway App?

-Hemingway App is a decent alternative to Grammarly.
+Hemingway App is a decent grammar-checking software and a good alternative to Grammarly.
 It has basic Grammar and spelling checking features, and it offers superb writing style suggestions, including passive and active writing voice tips.
 Plus you get a reading level score which is always helpful.

 Note: you can even use Jasper AI (learn how to get Jasper AI free trial) to help you with Gmail email.
 It’s because Jasper AI has an- in-built Grammarly integration, and since it is a GPT-3 AI software it can help you write emails and proof them at the same time.

 Read my Jasper AI review to learn more.